-Use Category of developmen Requirements for accepted development and assessment benchmarks Caretakers Code assessment accommodation Community care centre Community use Outdoor Sport & All Recreation and open space zone code Parking & access code Works, services & infrastructure code Recreation Place of Worship Where applicable: Residential Use Code Major electricity Code assessment infrastructure All Recreation and open space zone code Parking & access code Works, services & infrastructure code Park Accepted development All Nil Substation Accepted development All Nil Utility installation Accepted development If involving extractive and screening activities for the utility installation OR If not involving: a) The construction or us of any building or other structure having a floor area greater than 30m or a height greater than 4.5m; or b) The use of land greater than 800m2 in area.
-Code assessment se er or or or Nil If not accepted developme nt Recreation and open space zone code ii not accepted developme 71 IL Parking & access Code Works, services & infrastructure Code Impact assessme nt Any other use not I Any other undefine isted in this table.
-The planning scheme ubic 0.0.11 able 0.5.11-Environmental management and conservation zone Use Category of development and assessment Requirements for accepted development and assessment benchmarks Caretaker's Accepted development subje ect to requirements accommodation If complying with the assessment benchmarks.
-Note: more than one Caretaker's accommodation can be located on one allotment.
-Environmental management and conservation zone code Parking & access code Works, services and infrastructure code Residential use code Code assessment If not complying with the assessment benchmarks.
-Environmental management and conservation zone code Parking & access code Works, services and infrastructure code Residential use code
+Table 5.5.10-Recit eation and open space 20 Requirements for accepted Use Category of developmer and assessment nt development and assessment benchmarks Caretakers Code assessment accommodation Community care centre Community use All Recreation and open space zone code Parking & access code Works, services & infrastructure code Outdoor Sport & Recreation Where applicable: Residential Use Code Place of Worship Major electricity Code assessment infrastructure All Recreation and open space zone code Parking & access code Works, services & infrastructure code Park Accepted development All Nil Substation Accepted development All Nil Utility installation If involving extractive and screening activities for the utility installation OR If not involving: a) The construction or use of any building or other structure having a floor area greater than 30n or a height greater than 4.5m; or b) The use of land greater than 800m2 in area.
+Code assessment If not accepted development se er or n2 an er Recreation and open space zone code Parking & access Code Works, services & infrastructure Code Impact assessmer nt Training to those a nime a actar o cour Any other use not li sted in this table.
+The planning scheme Any other undefined use.